 The point is that there’s always something new on the horizon, or a reason to postpone a visit.
 As Walt Disney World regulars, we find ourselves far more often faced with “something new” as an excuse to visit, which is why we go so often.
 Procrastination is the least of our problems!

 We’d hazard a guess that people reading this are going to fall squarely into two camps: those like us who visit annually or more, and those who are planning a first-time (and depending upon how that goes, only time) visit, and wanting to choose the best time.

-Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: the last week of November 2018 and mid-January 2022.
+Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: December 2019 and mid-January 2022.
 Obviously, these are not the only times we’d recommend visiting (to the contrary, we ourselves will take countless trips between those times), but if we had to pick only two times to visit between now and then, those timeframes would be it.

-As noted, Star Wars: Galaxy’s Edge will draw new visitors to Orlando.
-Just as WWoHP did, there will be a ton of new visitors who would not otherwise visit the parks.
+Most notably, Star Wars: Galaxy’s Edge will draw new visitors to Orlando.
+Just as Harry Potter did, there will be new guests who would not otherwise visit the parks.
 These Star Wars fans are not just going to go to Disney’s Hollywood Studios and leave.
 Some of them might, and others might only do DHS and Magic Kingdom, or DHS, Epcot, and the Universal parks, but a good chunk will visit all of these parks.
 “A rising tide lifts all ships” and all of that.

 Another potential, significant downside to waiting is cost.
 While Star Wars: Galaxy’s Edge construction is the largest, most noteworthy project at Walt Disney World right now, it should be noted that there are numerous infrastructure projects, the construction of a slick, new gondola system, and hotel improvements occurring around Walt Disney World.